duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 * `BuildServiceProvider` replaces dependencies that can be replaced with inlined interfaces.
 * `ServiceProvider` and `TestContext` will be disposed by xunit when test finishes

 `settings.json` can be put in the same folder that test file belongs.
-This way providing and isolating test settings is much more easier
+This way providing and isolating test settings is much easier
 ```csharp
     [Theory]
     [DataInline( "localhost")]